-The field investigation comprised a walk over inspection, mapping of the site and limited inspection of adjacent properties on the 1st April 2021 by a Geotechnical Engineer.
-It included a photographic record of site conditions as well as geological/geomorphological mapping of the site and adjacent land with examination of existing features and ground conditions.
+The field investigation comprised a walk over inspection, mapping of the site and limited inspection of adjacent properties on the 1st April 2021 as Phase 1 with an additional geotechnical investigation undertaken on the 14th October 2024 by a Geotechnical Engineer as Phase 2 of the investigation.
+The investigations included a photographic record of site conditions as well as geological/geomorphological mapping of the site and adjacent land with examination of existing features and ground conditions.